stanley-gu/qual/proposal.md

 ##### Expected Results and Proposed Alternatives

-The observed drug effects on calcification are expected to form a dose-response curve that will fit in a Hill-type equation (Figure \ref{fig:pd}).
+The observed drug effects on calcification are expected to form a dose-response curve that will fit a Hill-type equation (Figure \ref{fig:pd}).
 The result should be a predictive model of 21-day dosing effects for each of the compounds.
-The fitting of the parameters is not expected to be a significant challenge, however, different software packages may be used to perform fitting if the need arises.
+If fitting the parameters proves to be a significant challenge, different software packages may be used to perform fitting.

 Model fitting could prove difficult if experimental data is far too noisy or unreliable, which would suggest that the experimental protocol should be